ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 * You can choose whether the gradient tool should work in perceptual RGB, linear RGB, or CIE LAB color space

-**Contributors:** Michael Natterer, Øyvind Kolås, Ell
+**Contributors:** Michael Natterer, Øyvind Kolås, Ell…

 ## Color management revamped

 Color management is now a core feature of GIMP rather than a plug-in.
-This made it possible, in particular, to introduce color management to all custom widgets we could think of: imahge previews, color and pattern previews etc.
+This made it possible, in particular, to introduce color management to all custom widgets we could think of: image previews, color and pattern previews etc.

 <figure>
     <img src="https://www.gimp.org/news/2016-07-13%20GIMP%202.9.4%20Released/gimp-2-9-4-preferences-cms.png" alt="Color Management Preferences" width='975' height='920' />
 </figure>

 GIMP now uses LittleCMS v2, which allows it to use ICC v4 color profiles.
-But GIMP now also partially relies on the babl library for handling color transforms, because babl is simply up to 10 times faster than LCMS2 for the cases we tested both of them on.
+It also partially relies on the babl library for handling color transforms, since babl is simply up to 10 times faster than LCMS2 for the cases we tested both of them on.
+Eventually babl could replace LittleCMS in GIMP.

-**Contributors:** Michael Natterer, Øyvind Kolås
+**Contributors:** Michael Natterer, Øyvind Kolås…

 ## Layers and masks

 GIMP now ships with two groups of blending modes: legacy (perceptual) and default (linear).

 New blend modes are: